MacKentoch/react-native-beacons-manager/examples/samples/README.md

 This documentation is the one I would have been pleased to have at that time.

-This documentation is written to make your life easier to give and to give you answers before you ask yourself the questions.
+This documentation is written to make your life easier and to give and you answers before you ask yourself the questions.

 ## iOS